 People in the field instead talk about specific technologies and techniques: machine learning, deep learning, neural networks, natural language processing (NLP), transformers, embeddings, reinforcement learning, large language models (LLM), robotics, latent space diffusion, and generative adversarial networks (GAN).

 AI becomes a catchall term for this wide array of disciplines that are only united by a hand-wavey philosophy about getting machines to act smart.
-Prominent researchers and poetically a "constellation of technologies."
-A bit like how “cancer” is the catch-all phrase for a group of diseases – each with its own set of characteristics, prognoses, and treatment options – but we hear it as a blanket term:
+Prominent researchers Kate Crawford and Meredith Whittaker poetically call it a “constellation of technologies.”
+The AI Now Report , Crawford and Whittaker (2016)9ya A bit like how “cancer” is the catch-all phrase for a group of diseases – each with its own set of characteristics, prognoses, and treatment options – but we hear it as a blanket term: the emperor of all maladies

 Artificial intelligence traditionally means any computational system that mimics human-like intelligence.
 At the moment we take that to mean understanding language, recognizing patterns, perceiving the world, reasoning, and decision-making.
 But we end up persistently moving the goalposts on “intelligence.”